This post shares with you tried-and-true tips for how to pass the BTLPT.

 That way, you can focus your energies on doing your very best on the content, not on structure.

-Evaluate and Focus on Areas of the Test in Which You are Most Weak.
+Evaluate and focus on areas of the exam in which you are most weak.

 If after taking a BTLPT practice test you see that you are only weak in one or two areas, focus your energies on those areas.

-Whichever sections you need to work on, do so within time limits and with a few distractions.
+Whichever sections you need to work on, do so within time limits and with few distractions.

 All parts of the exam are timed and during the actual exam, you’ll be able to hear everyone around you.